mieweb/docs/content/features/task-management/task-list.md

 ![](./task-list.assets/2058b9778b09de3e34c0d5b1436e9d7a.png)

-* This red summary link shows your outstanding tasks and any department tasks you are set to. (ex: Nursing department).
+* This red summary link shows your outstanding tasks and any department tasks you are set to (ex: Nursing department).
 It also displays the count of how many tasks for each category.

 -OR-